bovender/LinkTitles/README.md

 If you have [Docker](https://www.docker.com) available, simply to this:

     docker build -t bovender/linktitles .
+    # repeat the following as necessary
-    docker run -it --rm bovender/linktitles # repeat as necessary
+    docker run -it --rm -v `pwd`:/var/www/html/extensions/LinkTitles bovender/linktitles

 Or:

     make build-test-container
-    make test # repeat as necessary
+    # repeat the following as necessary
+    make test

 #### The Olde Way